karmab/kcli/doc/index.md

 ## Docker support

 Docker support is mainly enabled as a commodity to launch some containers along vms in plan files.
-Of course, you will need docker installed on the hypervisor.
+Of course, you will need docker installed on the client.
 So the following can be used in a plan file to launch a container:

 ```YAML
 centos: